zorn/coursedreamers.com/content/posts/2023/7/23/first-time-camera-jitters/index.md

 title: "Getting Over First-Time Camera Jitters as a Course Author"
 date: 2023-07-23T17:57:23-04:00
 description: A few actionable ideas on getting over your fear of the camera and how to lessen the need for the camera for first-time course authors.
-pain: First-time course author is nervous and unhappy with their early recorded screen presence.
+pain: First-time course author is nervous and unhappy with the act of recording themselves on camera.
-fix: Try alternate recording options to lessen the "live performance" and instead record something more scripted.
+fix: Try alternate recording options to lessen the need for a "live performance" and instead record something more scripted or audio only.
 Record yourself and your performance in such as way that you don't need to capture perfect long takes.
-next: watch some other videos on video creation
+next: Watch some other videos on video creation tips.
-promise: After reading this post and following up on the linked resources, you'll have some actionable ideas on avoiding first-time camera jitters.
+promise: After reading this post you'll have some actionable ideas on avoiding first-time camera jitters.
 ---

 While browning the community forum of Teachable, I spotted [this post](https://community.teachable.com/c/general-dicussion/i-hit-a-wall) from Benito, a first-time course author, who was about halfway through recording his course content but feeling a little stressed out about the camera.